ilayc11/BGU-Student-Complaint-Generator/README.md

 # BGU-Student-Complaint-Generator
 ## Overview

-The BGU Complaint Generator is a project designed to test and integrate various technological tools.
+The BGU Student Complaint Generator is a project designed to test and integrate various technological tools.
 The application uses a combination of Google’s LLM, Gemma2, Flask, HTML, CSS, and Firebase to create a functional and interactive web-based complaint generator.
 Docker is used to containerize the application for consistent development and deployment.

 ## Technologies Used